SGSA Policies and Procedures

 - We shall concentrate on helping local authorities and clubs improve safety and not on criticising them

-- If you have a complaint about the Sports Grounds Safety Authority, you can email the Chief Executive (Interim), Martyn Hutchinson, or write to: East Wing, First Floor, Fleetbank House, 2-6 Salisbury Square, London EC4Y 8JX
+- If you have a complaint about the Sports Grounds Safety Authority, you can email the Chief Executive, Martyn Henderson, or write to: East Wing, First Floor, Fleetbank House, 2-6 Salisbury Square, London EC4Y 8JX

 - We shall reply as fully as possible to all complaints within 20 working days.
 If the matter will take longer to investigate we shall write and tell you.
 If you are still not satisfied you may ask for the matter to be considered by our Board Chair and Members.
 If the complaint is justified, we shall immediately take such steps as are necessary to put matters right and prevent any repetition.